randy3k/LaTeXYZ/README.markdown

 * [LaTeXing](http://latexing.com)
 * [LaTeXTools](https://github.com/SublimeText/LaTeXTools)

 These two plugins are great.
 A lot of ideas actually are inspired by these two plugins.
-Unfortunately, LaTeXing is not open source and the development of LaTeXtools has been slowed lately.
+Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed lately.

-## Features
+### Features
 * OSX, Windows and Linux support
 * Automatic process of generating a LaTeX document by using `latexmk`
 * AutoCompletion for \ref, \cite, \include, \input, \includegrpahics etc...